nicolabs/nicobot/README.md

     docker run --rm -it -v "$(pwd)/tests:/etc/nicobot" nicolabs/nicobot:debian-slim askbot -c /etc/nicobot/askbot-sample-conf/config.yml

-Github actions are actually configured (see [dockerhub.yml](.github/workflows/dockerhub.yml) to automatically build and push the images to Docker Hub so they are available whenever commits are pushed to the _master_ branch.
+_Github actions_ are currently used (see [dockerhub.yml](.github/workflows/dockerhub.yml) to automatically build and push the images to Docker Hub so they are available whenever commits are pushed to the _master_ branch.

-The _multiarch_ compatibility is supported by [the base images](https://hub.docker.com/_/python) and compilation from source depending on the image.

 The images have all the bots inside, as they only differ by one script from each other.
-The `entrypoint.sh` script takes the name of the bot to invoke as its first argument, then the bot's arguments.
+The `entrypoint.sh` script takes the name of the bot to invoke as its first argument, then its own options and finally the bot's arguments.

 ### Versioning

 The command-line option to display the scripts' version relies on _setuptools_scm_, which extracts it from the underlying git metadata.
-This is convenient because one does not have to manually update the version (or forget to do it prior a release).
+This is convenient because the developer does not have to manually update the version (or forget to do it prior a release), however it either requires the version to be fixed inside a package or the `.git` directory to be present.

-There are several options from which the following one has been retained :
+There were several options among which the following one has been retained :
 - Running `setup.py` creates / updates the version inside the `version.py` file
-- The scripts simply load this module at runtime
+- The scripts then load this module at runtime

-This requires `setup.py` to be run before the version can be extracted but :
+The remaining requirement is that `setup.py` must be run before the version can be extracted.
+In exchange :
 - it does not require _setuptools_ nor _git_ at runtime
 - it frees us from having the `.git` directory around at runtime ; this is especially useful to make the docker images smaller